nggit/tremolo-docs/request.md

 Note that Tremolo focuses on *bytes-like*, **except** in some dict objects like `request.query`, `request.cookies`, and `request.form()`.

-We do this for the sake of interoperability, to reduce the possibility of encoding - decoding back and forth, etc. With the tradeoff of being a bit inconvenient.
+This is for maximum interoperability, to reduce the possibility of encoding - decoding back and forth, etc. With the tradeoff of being a bit inconvenient.

 FYI, `request.ip` is not security wise.
 It will take the ip address from `X-Forwarded-For` / HTTP header when available.